actionstep/Actionstep.API.WebClient/README.md

 The REST hooks page demonstrates how to register a web hook for an Actionstep event (the FileNoteCreated event) and how to respond to received callbacks.

-## Getting Started

-### Configuration and Settings

-##### Technology Stack
+### Technology Stack

-The application is built using Microsoft .NET Core and Blazor (the new Web Assembly technology for building web applications).
+The application is built using Microsoft .NET Core and Blazor (the new Web Assembly technology for building web applications in native languages).
-To build and run the application you will need to install Microsoft Visual Studio (Community Preview Edition) which is free to download and install.
+To build and run the application you will need to install [Microsoft Visual Studio (Community Preview Edition)](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=community&ch=pre&rel=16) which is free to download and install.
 The source code includes a number of third-party open source components from Github, for example, Newtonsoft Json, and the Polly retry library.

-###### Ngrok
+#### Ngrok

 In order to demonstrate the use of OAuth and REST (web) hooks from your local development environment we recommend using [Ngrok](https://ngrok.com/) to proxy incoming responses back to your localhost environment.

 ###### Disclaimer